-Zambia offers excellent value on exclusive safaris and wildlife activities, but budget travelers will struggle to make the most of what’s available.
-In part this is because many of Zambia’s best wilderness areas are extremely hard to reach, with wonderfully isolated lodges that are therefore also very expensive to run.
+Zambia offers excellent value on exclusive safaris and wildlife activities, but budget travelers in Zambia will struggle to make the most of what’s available.
+This is partly because many of Zambia’s best wilderness areas are extremely hard to reach, with wonderfully isolated lodges that are expensive to run.

-With four people in a vehicle you can expect to spend around $120 a person a day, including fuel, camping, park fees and food.
-Be aware, however, that Zambian roads can be challenging and some previous 4x4 experience is highly recommended.
+With four people in a vehicle, you can expect to spend around $120 per person per day, including fuel, camping, park fees, and food.
+Be aware, however, that Zambian roads can be challenging, and some previous 4×4 experience is highly recommended.

 On a very tight budget, your best bet is to base yourself in Livingstone and take advantage of the excellent adventure and safari options nearby.
-These can be pricey too, with a Victoria Falls bungee jump at $160 a person and white-water rafting at $130 a day.
+These can be pricey, too, with a Victoria Falls bungee jump at $160 a person and white-water rafting at $130 a day.

 A double room at a backpacker starts at around $45 a night, so if you’re just passing through Zambia, you’ll probably spend about $50 a day on basic accommodation, food, drinks, and public transport.
 This can quickly become $150 a day with a guided safari and a few adventure activities thrown in.